Yves Guyot

-Yves Guyot (6 September 1843 – 22 February 1928) was a French politician and economist.
+Yves Guyot (/ɡiːˈjoʊ/ ghee-YOH, /fr/; 6 September 1843 – 22 February 1928) was a French politician and economist.

 Biography

 He was born at Dinan.
 Educated at Rennes, he took up the profession of journalism, coming to Paris in 1867.
 He was for a short period editor-in-chief of L'Independent du midi of Nîmes, but joined the staff of Le Rappel on its foundation, and worked subsequently on other journals.

 He took an active part in municipal life, and waged a keen campaign against the prefecture of police, for which he suffered six months' imprisonment.
 He entered the chamber of deputies in 1885 as representative of the 1st arrondissement of Paris and was rapporteur general of the budget of 1888.
 He became minister of public works under the premiership of P.E.
 Tirard in 1889, retaining his portfolio in the cabinet of Charles de Freycinet until 1892.
 Of strong liberal views, he lost his seat in the election of 1893 owing to his militant attitude against socialism.

 Yves Guyot was president of the Société d'économie politique from 1917 to 1921 and from 1925 to 1928.